 Since taking over the Crimson program, Harvard has won national team race championships in 2002 and 2003, as well as the 2003 national coed championship and the women's national title in 2005.
 His teams won five straight Leonard M. Fowle Trophies for the top-team performance in the six ICSA North American Championships from 2001-2005.
 It is the second-longest Fowle Trophy run in history, trailing only Navy's streak of seven Fowle Trophies from 1977 to 1983.

 Individually, O'Connor has guided Harvard sailors and crew members to four national sailor-of-the-year awards, six NEISA singlehanded championships, including five of the ICSA variety, and 67 All-America honors.

-Since the inception of the ICSA All-Academic Team in 2006, O'Connor's student-athletes have been honored 17 times with the award that recognized those who have distinguished themselves in national and intersectional competition, while maintaining the highest levels of academic standards.
-Additionally, eight members of his teams have earned Academic All-Ivy League honors.
+Since the inception of the ICSA All-Academic Team in 2006, O'Connor's student-athletes have been honored 57 times with the award that recognized those who have distinguished themselves in national and intersectional competition, while maintaining the highest levels of academic standards.
+Additionally, 24 members of his teams have earned Academic All-Ivy League honors.

-Regionally, Harvard has also won nine New England titles under O'Connor's tutelage, including five singlehanded championships, earned three sailor of year honors and collected 47 accolades.
+Regionally, Harvard has also won nine New England titles under O'Connor's tutelage, including six singlehanded championships, earned three sailor of year honors and collected 58 accolades.

 O'Connor has been affiliated with the Crimson sailing program since 1989, when he joined the staff as a part-time assistant to former head coach Mike Horn.
 He was promoted to full-time assistant coach and manager of the Harvard Sailing Center in 1990 before assuming his current position in 1997.